kittyschulz/visual_census/README.md

 ``` $ python3 maps/build_folium_map.py ```

 We'll construct a heatmap using [Folium](https://python-visualization.github.io/folium/) of the luxury cars observed along the SteetView Car's route.
+You can easily construct your own map by editing ``` build_folium_map.py ``` and exploring the Folium documentation.

 ## Limitations and Future Work

 It is important to be mindful of the current limitations of this work.
-These are items that we hope to address in the future, but for the time being should be kept in mind
+These are items that we hope to address in the future, but for the time being should be kept in mind when exploring the model predictions.

+#### Limitations:

 - We did not account for yellow cabs, police cars, or commercial vehicles.
 Such vehicles are, of course, numerous on city streets and the presence may be interesting to account for when examining different apects of a neighborhood's socio-economic status.